 This October we are focusing on cybersecurity, but the truth is that you can’t only focus on cybersecurity one month out of the year.
 Cybersecurity needs to be addressed in your every day communications and in the way that you deal with technology in general.

 With Wickr, we make it easy for you by providing military-grade security precautions within an easy-to-use app so that you can simply communicate with those around you, knowing that you are protected.
-Find out for yourself: Download Wickr Pro today!
+Find out for yourself: Download AWS Wickr today!